Victorian House Renovation – 14 Steps You Must Follow

 9. Extend your Victorian home

-Adding an extension is the best option to improve a dark kitchen or create more living space in your Victorian house.
+Adding an extension is the best option to improve a dark kitchen or create more living space in your Victorian house, especially if you own a Victorian terrace, which often benefits from a side extension.

 If your property is not located in a conservation area and is not listed, there are many options open without the need to apply for planning permission.